 This is called misregistered cutting.
 The cutting machine is not registering the cutline correctly.
 And if your cut is not near-perfect, the border can look uneven and ruin the effect of your label.

-To avoid this, make sure not to include contours or borders around your design, but have the colors going to the edge.
+To avoid this, make sure not to include contours or borders around your design, but have the colours going to the edge.

 Some digital printers are susceptible to this problem - especially with orange & red inks.

-Too much ink on the media causes an orange peel effect that impacts the appearance of the color.
+Too much ink on the media causes an orange peel effect that impacts the appearance of the colour.